National Statistician’s Inclusive Data Advisory Committee (NSIDAC)

 • Public health intelligence

-Si Chun completed a master’s degree in Social Sciences Research at Loughborough University and a Bachelor’s degree in Economics and International Development at the University of Bath.
+Si Chun holds a master’s degree in Social Sciences Research from Loughborough University and a bachelor’s degree in Economics and International Development from the University of Bath.

 Lela Kogbara, Co-director, Place Matters